Anne Neville: Duchess of Gloucester

 The exact date of the wedding of Anne Neville and Richard, Duke of Gloucester, is not known, although most sources agree that a ceremony took place sometime in the late spring/early summer of 1472 in St Stephen's Chapel in the Palace of Westminster, after a dispensation to marry was issued from Rome on 22 April 1472.
 This dispensed the impediment of affinity created when Anne married Edward of Lancaster, who was Richard's blood cousin.
 The couple made their marital home in the familiar surroundings of Middleham Castle, Yorkshire, after Richard was appointed Governor of the North on the king's behalf.
 Upon her marriage, Anne was styled Duchess of Gloucester.
 They had only one child, Edward, born at Middleham allegedly sometime in 1473, but more probably in 1476.
-Anne's mother, the dowager Countess of Warwick, joined her daughter's household in 1473 after Richard obtained the king's permission to release his mother-in-law from her guarded sanctuary.
+Anne's mother, the Countess of Warwick, joined her daughter's household in 1473 after Richard obtained the king's permission to release his mother-in-law from her guarded sanctuary.

 In 1478, Anne Neville inherited the Lordship of Glamorgan.
 The title had been held by her father and on his death had passed to Anne's elder sister Isabel Neville.
-Females could not exercise the Lordship in their own right, so the title immediately transferred to Isabel's husband, George Plantagenet, 1st Duke of Clarence.
+Women could not exercise the Lordship in their own right, so the title immediately transferred to Isabel's husband, George Plantagenet, 1st Duke of Clarence.
 On his death in February 1478, the title passed to Anne and was henceforth exercised by her husband, Richard of Gloucester until his death, when it passed to the new king, Henry VII.